Korean Jujube Tea with Ginger (Daechu Cha)

 • Use a food processor.
 Makes the recipe SO much easier.
 Chopping by hand takes a long time.

 • Mince evenly.
 For a pleasurable Daechu Cha drinking experience, make sure there are no large chunks of dates.
-Pulse in a food processor until evenly ground into tiny bits of minced date.
+Pulse in a food processor until evenly ground.

 • Adjust sweetness to your liking.
 If you’d like a sweeter drink, add more Jujube paste.
 Or, drizzle a little honey in addition to the paste.

 • Be careful of cross-contamination.
-Homemade Jujube Ginger Tea paste does not contain the same preservatives as store bought ones.
-Avoid touching ingredients with dirty hands and always use a clean spoon when scooping a spoonful of paste from the jar!
+Homemade Jujube Ginger Tea does not contain the same preservatives as store-bought ones.
+Avoid touching ingredients with dirty hands and always use a clean spoon when scooping a spoonful of paste from the jar.
+Also, make sure to store in a clean glass jar.
+The process of fermentation should kill any harmful bacteria but make sure to use equal amounts of sugar and dried red dates.

 hands holding a cup filled with Korean Jujube Tea